Scarabaeus1031/NEXAH/README.md

 NEXAH also reveals structure in fully discrete systems:

-- non-random transitions
+- non-uniform transition dynamics
 - geometric modular patterns
-- corridor-like dynamics
+- corridor-like motion behavior

 👉 structure is not tied to physics alone — it is **systemic**